 All sampling regions showed high levels of genetic diversity.
 The total number of alleles observed for coyotes within sampling locations ranged from 54-99 (East Bay), 37-108 (Sierra Nevada foothills), 91 (East SR 49), and 75 (West SR 49).
-For gray fox, the number of alleles observed ranged from 96 (East SR 49), and 85 (West SR 49).
+For gray fox, the number of alleles observed ranged from 96 (East SR 49) to 85 (West SR 49).
 When rarefaction was conducted, coyote allelic richness ranged from 3.5-3.9 in the East Bay and 2.8-4.8 in the Sierra Nevada foothills (Table 1).
 Gray fox showed a similar pattern, with an allelic richness of 7.29 for East SR 49 and 6.36 for West SR 49 sampling locations.
 Measures of Ho and He (estimates of gene diversity in a population) were high in all regions for both species.
 Coyote Ho ranged from 0.60-0.72 in the East Bay, 0.62-0.88 in the Sierra Nevada foothills, and 0.70-0.73 around SR 49 and 0.60 in gray fox on both sides of SR 49 (Table 1).

 Mean pairwise relatedness values (r) within sampling locations for coyotes showed that most individuals were not closely related (0.08-0.09 in the East Bay, 0.03-0.24 in Sierra Nevada foothills).
-First order relationships (parent-offspring, full siblings, r ~0.50) were detect within the East Bay, all from W680.
-Second order relationships (grandparent-grandchild, half-siblings, r~0.25) were also detected, primarily from W680 (18 pairs) and one pair from E680.
-Within the Sierra Nevada foothills region, first order relationships were detect for two pairs.
-One on each side of SR 49.
-Second order relationships were also detected for four pairs, one each from S50 and S80-E49, while the remaining two came from S80-N50.
-In all cases, the individuals exhibiting this relationship were sampled along the same side of the highway.
+However, some first order relationships (parent-offspring, full siblings, r ~0.50) were detected within the East Bay, all from West I-680.
+Second order relationships (grandparent-grandchild, half-siblings, r~0.25) were also detected, primarily from West I-680 (18 pairs) and one pair from East I-680.
+Within the Sierra Nevada foothills region, first order relationships were detected for two pairs, one on each side of SR 49.
+Second order relationships were also detected for four pairs, one each from South SR-50 and South I-80-East SR 49, while the remaining two came from South I-80-North SR 50.
+In all cases, the pair of individuals exhibiting these family relationships were sampled along the same side of the highways.

-For gray fox the mean pairwise relatedness values was 0.11 for both sides of the highway.
+For gray fox the mean pairwise relatedness value was 0.11 for both sides of the highway.
 East of SR 49, second order relationships were detected for 25 pairs, while the west of SR 49 contained 7 pairs of second order relatedness.
 First order relatedness scores were recorded for 5 pairs within the East SR 49 and 2 in the West SR 49.
 Additionally, one first order pair (r = 0.54) was sampled on opposite sides of the highway, 9 km apart, while all other pairs were sampled on the same side of the highway.

 Genetic Connectivity

 STRUCTURE revealed two genetic clusters in the East Bay (mean ln Pr(X|K) = -1226.13; Figure 2).
-One cluster consisted of 11 individuals from the W680 sampling location while the second cluster contained individuals from all three sampling locations.
-Relatedness within the W680 sampling locations was high with a mean relatedness score of 0.10 for individuals sampled.
+One cluster consisted of 11 individuals from the West I-680 sampling location while the second cluster contained individuals from all three sampling locations.
+Relatedness within the West I-680 sampling locations was high with a mean relatedness score of 0.10 for individuals sampled.
 Examining relatedness by cluster showed that the cluster comprised of individuals from all three sampling locations had a mean relatedness score of 0.05.
-The other cluster with individuals only from W680 had a mean relatedness score of 0.12.
+The other cluster with individuals only from West I-680 had a mean relatedness score of 0.12.
 These higher values were driven by the presence of multiple first order relatives.